 The WEEB is not responsible for electronic communication malfunctions including server difficulties.
 If you would like confirmation of receipt of electronic submission please use the delivery or read request functions associated with your email software.

-Electronic submissions that fail to have a corresponding hard copy submission will be disqualified.
+Electronic submissions that fail to have a corresponding hard copy submission may be disqualified.

-Hard copy submissions that fail to have a corresponding electronic submission will be disqualified.
+Hard copy submissions that fail to have a corresponding electronic submission may be disqualified.

-If submission of electronic file is not possible, contact WEEB by noon on October 31, 2015 for alternate arrangements.
+If submission of electronic file is not possible, contact WEEB by 4:30 PM on April 1, 2016 for alternate arrangements.